 In these cases, the dog will not show scaling at a young age.
 It will only develop from scratching due to other skin problems.

-Sometimes, there is no underlying issue.
-This is idiopathic or primary seborrhea.
+When there is no underlying issue, it is known as idiopathic or primary Seborrhea.
 In these cases, it is usually genetic, and scales will form at a young age.

-Seborrhea usually affects places that have a lot of sebaceous glands, including: the back, underside, thighs, feet, armpits, and neck.
+Seborrhea usually affects places with many sebaceous glands, including the back, underside, thighs, feet, armpits, and neck.

 - Swollen skin, either oily or dry

 Tests that your veterinarian will perform to diagnose Seborrhea and to check for underlying conditions may include:

 - Skin biopsy: checks for an underlying cause or confirms primary Seborrhea

 - Skin culture: checks for bacterial and fungal infections

 - Skin scrapings/skin cytology: a swab of the skin checks for underlying skin infections

 - Complete blood cell count (CBC): a blood test that checks for underlying conditions